Lelouch-Lamperouge-Code-Geass/Coursera/introduction to the Science of Psychology by Steve Joordens/Week 5.md

 Response cost refers to the application of punishment by the removal of a desired stimulus.
 In this case, the child’s toy is a desirable stimulus.
 Removing the when the child engages in a behaviour also removes the reward associated with the possession or use of the toy and decreases the likelihood that the child will repeat the undesirable behaviour.

+### Fixed-Ratio Schedule

+In operant conditioning, a fixed-ratio schedule is a schedule of reinforcement where a response is reinforced only after a specified number of responses.
+Essentially, the subject provides a set number of responses and then the trainer offers a reward.
+One advantage of this type of schedule is that it produces a high, steady rate of responding with only a brief pause after the delivery of the reinforcer.

+If you recall, operant conditioning involves strengthening or weakening behaviors via rewards and punishments.
+This type of associative learning involves changing behavior based upon that behavior's consequences.
+In other words, if a behavior is followed by a desirable consequence, then that behavior is more likely to occur again in the future.
+If, on the other hand, an action is followed by an undesirable consequence, then the action becomes less likely to take place again in the future.

+Behaviorist B.F.
+Skinner observed that the rate at which a behavior was reinforced, or the schedule of reinforcement, had an impact on the frequency and strength of the response.
+The fixed-ratio schedule is just one of the schedules that Skinner identified.

+#### Characteristics of the Fixed-Ratio Schedule

+So what impact does the fixed-ratio schedule have on response rates?

+* Results in high, steady responding until the reinforcement is delivered
+* Best used when learning a new behavior
+* Leads to a brief response pause after reinforcement, but responding quickly resumes

+Typically, the FR schedule leads to very high rates of response that follow a burst-pause-burst pattern.
+Subjects will respond at a high rate until the reinforcement is delivered, at which point there will be a brief pause.
+However, responding will resume once again at a high rate.

+One of the advantages of a fixed-ratio schedule is that it leads to a fairly high rate of responding, albeit there is usually a short pause after a reward is delivered.
+One possible disadvantage is that subjects may quickly become exhausted from such a high response rate or they may become satiated after a number of reinforcements have been given.

+#### Some Examples of Fixed-Ratio Schedules

+* Production Line Work: Workers at a widget factory are paid for every 15 widgets they make.
+This results in a high production rate and workers tend to take few breaks.
+It can, however, lead to burnout and lower-quality work.
+* Collecting Tokens in a Video Game: In many video games, you have to collect so many tokens, object, or points in order to receive some type of reward.
+* Sales Commissions: A worker earns a commission for every third sale that they make.
+* Grades: A child is offered a reward after they earn five A’s on her homework assignments.
+After her fifth A on a homework assignment, she gets to pick out a new toy.
+* Piecework: Jobs that require X amount of responses in order to receive compensation.
+For example, a worker receives X amount of dollars for every 100 envelopes they stuff or every 100 fliers they stick on windshields.
+* Farm work: Farm workers are paid X amount of dollars for every basket of fruit that they pick.